confluentinc/event-streaming-patterns/docs/stream-processing/event-joiner.md

 ---
 seo:
   title: Event Joiner
-  description: A stream of events can be enhanced with lookup data by joining the stream with a table
+  description: A stream of events can be enhanced with lookup data by joining the stream with a table or another stream
 ---

 # Event Joiner